 Faculty, below is a compilation of some of the most popular websites for open access textbooks and educational resources.
 If you are interested in learning more about how you can incorporate these resources into your course, please let a UI&U Librarian know.
 We would be happy to help.

-The MERLOT system provides access to curated online learning and support materials and content creation tools, led by an international community of educators, learners and researchers…The MERLOT collection consists of tens of thousands of discipline-specific learning materials, learning exercises, and Content Builder webpages, together with associated comments, and bookmark collections, all intended to enhance the teaching experience of using a learning material.
-All of these items have been contributed by the MERLOT member community, who have either authored the materials themselves, or who have discovered the materials, found them useful, and wished to share their enthusiasm for the materials with others in the teaching and learning community. -Website Description
+The MERLOT system provides access to curated online learning and support materials and content creation tools, led by an international community of educators, learners and researchers…The MERLOT collection consists of tens of thousands of discipline-specific learning materials, learning exercises, and Content Builder webpages, together with associated comments, and bookmark collections, all intended to enhance the teaching experience of using a learning material. -Website Description

 Open Culture brings together high-quality cultural & educational media for the worldwide lifelong learning community.
 Web 2.0 has given us great amounts of intelligent audio and video.
 It’s all free.
 It’s all enriching.
 But it’s also scattered across the web, and not easy to find.
 Our whole mission is to centralize this content, curate it, and give you access to this high quality content whenever and wherever you want it.
 Some of our major resource collections include: 1,300 Free Online Courses from Top Universities, 1,150 Free Movies, Online: Great Classics, Indies, Noir, Westerns, etc., 900 Free Audio Books: Download Great Books for Free, 800 Free eBooks for iPad, Kindle & Other Devices, MOOCs from Great Universities (Many With Certificates), Learn 46 Languages Online for Free: Spanish, Chinese, English & More, 200 Free Kids Educational Resources: Video Lessons, Apps, Books, Websites & More. -Website Description

-Videos on math, computer programing, statistics, economics, history, grammar, biology, anthropology, and personal finance.
+Video tutorials for math, computer programing, statistics, economics, art history, history, grammar, biology, anthropology, and personal finance.

 Creative Commons & Public Domain Pictures